slab14/IoT_Sec_Gateway/README.md

       - On "Dataplane", you should see messages affirming a new container was started
       - The same middlebox is redeployed but with rules_b.tar.
       - ICMP packets should now be dropped.
 Use netcat to test that other packets like TCP can still be received.

+## Steps for running the experiment in CloudLab using 1 Nmap middlebox which transitions to a snort middlebox
+_This experiment demonstrates the capabilities of the 'transition' field in the policy.JSON file.
+Here, we start an Nmap middlebox which scans for all open ports  of the IoT device and compares with the allowed ports in the transition field.
+If an open port is not on the list, we automatically transition to a snort container with a new local.rules which drop the packets of the offending port._

 ## Important info